Guy Verhofstadt: Member of the European Parliament

-In the 2009 European Parliament election, Verhofstadt was elected a member of the European Parliament for the term 2009–2014.
+In the 2009 European Parliament election in Belgium, Verhofstadt was elected a member of the European Parliament for the term 2009–2014.
 He has since been appointed to the Committee on Constitutional Affairs.
 On 1 July 2009, Verhofstadt was elected President of the Alliance of Liberals and Democrats for Europe group in the European Parliament.
 In this capacity, he was also a member of the Conference of Presidents of the European Parliament until July 2019.
 In June 2009 Verhofstadt was put forward as the possible candidate for replacing José Manuel Barroso as the president of the European Commission by a coalition of greens, socialists and liberals.
-On 15 September 2010, he supported the new Spinelli Group, which was founded to reinvigorate the drive for federalisation of the European Union.
+On 15 September 2010, he supported the new Spinelli Group, which was founded to reinvigorate the drive for federalisation of the European Union (EU).

-In 2010, Belgian Liberal member of the European Parliament and Verhofstadt's close ally Louis Michel called King Leopold II of Belgium, the Congo Free State's colonial master responsible for the deaths of between 3 million and 10 million Congolese Africans, a "visionary hero".
-Verhofstadt, then leader of the Liberals in the European Parliament, refused to comment on Michel's controversial remarks.